Georgia is one of several states this week in which Black residents received racist text messages that are currently under investigation by the FBI.

 “Everybody’s just trying to figure out what does this all mean for me?
 So, I definitely had a lot of fear and concern,” she said.

-On Thursday evening, the FBI released a statement acknowledging that they have been made aware of the messages and are currently in contact with the Justice Department and other federal authorities regarding the matter.
+The FBI released a statement Thursday saying they have been made aware of the messages and are in contact with the Justice Department and other federal authorities regarding the matter.

 “As always, we encourage members of the public to report threats of physical violence to local law enforcement authorities,” the statement said.

-There has been no information released as to the identity of any of those behind sending the offensive messages.
+There has been no information released as to the identity of those behind the offensive messages.

 The Associated Press contributed to this report.